TheChilledDude/text-adventure-game/README.md

 In grade 10, the user chooses between 2 subjects:
    - History
    - Physics
+   -

-If they choose History, they then choose whether or not they'll accept an AP English offer due to their proficient essay writing ability:
+If they choose History, they then decide whether to accept an AP English offer based on their strong essay-writing ability:

    - yes
    - no